Culhane/vakzz.github.io/_posts/2017-07-10-pyzzeria---polictf-2017.markdown

 		break
 ```

 At this stage I didn't realise that the connection throttling could be bypassed by modifying the `X-Forwarded-For` header, so I just paused for 5 seconds between each request and left it running.
-After a while it had found `0y3y0y3!` as the end of the secret so I changed the seach charaters to just `0y3` and it finished much faster.
+After a while it had found `0y3y0y3!` as the end of the secret so I changed the search characters to just `0y3` and it finished much faster.
 We now have the secret key `y3y0y3y0y3y0y3!`

 ## Part 4 - Putting it all together